bogumilbierc/mazda-rx8-throttle-pedal-adapter/README.md

 Circuit was drawn using https://www.circuit-diagram.org/.

 Source code for the diagram is located in [circuit cddx file](./docs/circuit.cddx)

+## Assembled adapter

+Please bear in mind that this was my first try.

+It is utterly ugly and uses breakout board (I though that arduino is going to be burning and that it would required an " easy swap option", but that was not the case), but I was too lazy to rebuild it into a smaller form factor.

 ## Arduino IDE setup